Nietru/Mmm-My-Menu-Memory-App/README.md

 ## Description

+AS a busy person,
+I WANT an app that I can store and view recipes on
+SO THAT I can find a meal to make

 The My Menu Memory App is a RESTful API JavaScript program created using Node, express, mySQL, express, Handlebars HTML, and passportJS.
 As a User, the app should allow you to login or sign-up for an account and store recipes on your user-profile.
 Given more time, we would have liked to use passport to allow the user different methods of authentification for logging in, such as Google and/or Facebook, and a way for people to share their recipes on different platforms.

 ## Installation